 - Restart Tomcat.

-Once Tomcat is restarted, users may now use the assigned Active Directory username and password to login.
+Once Tomcat is restarted, users may now use the assigned Active Directory username and password to log in to Matillion ETL.

-The domain does not need to be specified as part of the username—for example, "domain\\username" or "firstname.lastname@example.org".
+The domain doesn't need to be specified as part of the username—for example, "domain\username" or "email@example.com".